Activities · Last updated 2 June 2026

 While Main Street gets most of the attention, Gibraltar has other shopping areas worth exploring.

-Casemates Square: At the northern end of Main Street, this open square has shops, restaurants, and market stalls.
-It is a good spot for souvenirs and casual browsing.
+Casemates Square: At the northern end of Main Street, this open square has shops, restaurants, and occasional market stalls.
+It is a good spot for souvenirs and casual browsing, and doubles as the social hub of the town.

 Ocean Village: A modern marina development with boutique shops, restaurants, and a cinema.
-More upmarket than Main Street, with a relaxed waterfront atmosphere.
+More upmarket than Main Street, with a relaxed waterfront feel that suits an afternoon browse.

-ICC (International Commercial Centre): Located near Casemates, this has a mix of retail and commercial spaces.
-Useful for everyday shopping rather than tourist buys.
+ICC (International Commercial Centre): Located near Casemates, the ICC has a mix of retail and commercial spaces.
+More useful for everyday shopping than tourist buys, but worth a look if you want to escape the Main Street crowds.

 Queensway Quay: Another marina area with a handful of shops and restaurants.
-Quieter than Ocean Village but pleasant for a wander.
+Quieter than Ocean Village and pleasant for a wander after lunch.

 What Souvenirs Should You Buy in Gibraltar?

-Beyond the duty-free staples, Gibraltar has some distinctive souvenirs and gifts.
+Beyond the duty-free staples, Gibraltar has some distinctive local buys worth seeking out.

-- Barbary macaque merchandise.
-Plush toys, prints, and postcards featuring the famous apes.
+• Barbary macaque merchandise.
+Plush toys, prints, and postcards featuring the famous apes are popular with families.

-- Gibraltar stamps and coins.
-The territory issues its own postage stamps and coins, which are collectible items.
+• Gibraltar stamps and coins.
+The territory issues its own postage stamps and coins, which are genuine collectibles.

-- Military and historical memorabilia.
-Given Gibraltar's history, shops sell prints, books, and memorabilia related to the sieges and military heritage.
+• Military and historical memorabilia.
+Given Gibraltar's layered military history, shops sell prints, books, and memorabilia relating to the Great Siege and the territory's British heritage.

 Main Street gets noticeably busier when cruise ships dock, which can be several times a week during peak season.
 If you prefer a quieter shopping experience, check the cruise schedule and aim for days with no ships in port.